mb-engineering/Rudolph-Tally-for-ATEM/README.md

 Thanks for the fundamentals!

 In v4 the sketch reads parameters from an microSD card and deliveres the tally signal of an ATEM switcher.
+You will need the libraries from SKAARHOJ Open Engineering and 'Rudolph_SD' and 'Rudolph_Error'.
+Add a LED to PIN6 of the ESP8266.

 It does not work with Constellation 8K yet!
-You will need the libraries from SKAARHOJ Open Engineering and 'Rudolph_SD' and 'Rudolph_Error'.